 We enjoy what we do and hope to convey that to you through our teaching.

-We have both trained with the Sussex Mindfulness Centre, and are qualified to deliver Mindfulness-based Stress Reduction (MBSR), Mindfulness-based Cognitive Therapy (MBCT).
-We are also trained to teach Mindfulness in Schools Project (MiSP) courses for learners of all ages and staff.
+We both trained with the Sussex Mindfulness Centre, and are qualified to deliver Mindfulness-based Stress Reduction (MBSR) and Mindfulness-based Cognitive Therapy (MBCT).
+We also trained to teach Mindfulness in Schools Project (MiSP) courses for learners of all ages and staff.
 We are based in Sussex, UK.

 Annie Akasati McAuley

-Mindfulness, as a part of my Buddhist meditation practice, has been the source of much creativity and joy throughout my adult life.
-I completed ordination training in Buddhist philosophy and practice in 1999 and since then have regularly lead meditation courses and retreats within a Buddhist context using my ordained name, Akasati.
+Mindfulness and meditation have been the source of much creativity and joy throughout my adult life.
+I completed ordination training in Buddhist philosophy and practice in 1999 and since then have regularly lead meditation courses and retreats in a Buddhist context using my ordained name, Akasati.